 Money market accounts (MMAs) often pay higher rates than savings accounts and offer more liquidity than a CD (or certificate).
 With Navy Federal Credit Union, there are two MMAs to choose from:

-- Money Market Savings Account: Earns interest and dividends from 0.00% up to 0.45% APY each.
+- Money Market Savings Account: Rates range from 0.00% up to 1.50% APY.
 The highest rate is paid on accounts with a balance of at least $50,000.

-Except for the “Flagship Checking,” which pays an interest rate ranging from 0.35% to 0.45% APY, all other checking accounts pay at a rate of 0.01% to 0.05% APY.
+Except for the “Flagship Checking,” which offers rates from 0.35% to 0.45% APY, all other checking accounts offer rates of 0.01% to 0.05% APY.
 Each checking account also offers a dividend rate that matches the account's APY.

-While the Flagship Checking offers higher interest and dividend rates, it's also the only NFCU checking account that requires a minimum balance ($1,500) to avoid a service fee ($10).
+While the Flagship Checking offers higher rates, it's also the only NFCU checking account that requires a minimum balance ($1,500) to avoid a service fee ($10).

 As a top VA Lender, NFCU has a lot of expertise handling home loans for military members.
 Its loans do not require PMI and some don't even require a down payment (although an additional funding fee may be applied).